 “Marty pretty much gave Kenny and the band a free hand in the music,” says Lupo.
 “He liked us a lot and he trusted us.
 Marty took a big shot in giving us as much creative control as he did.
 We had never scored a film before.”

 To help with the visual cues informing the film’s period look, Vance recycled Southside Johnny Lyon as his technical adviser.
 Lyon was tasked with shaping six unknowns into the onscreen Cruisers, a massive feat considering four weren’t musicians and two weren’t actors.

 [Of the former, Berenger plays piano like a wind-up toy.
 Laurance plays bass like he’s making a pie crust.
-David Wilson is a trained singer who may well play drums, but he’s barely shown doing it and it doesn’t match what you hear so who knows?]
+David Wilson is a trained singer who may well play drums, but he’s barely shown doing it and what you see doesn’t match what you hear, so who knows?]

 Cabaret veteran Helen Schneider and Beaver Brown’s Michael Antunes turn in the most authentic Cruiser portrayals, as Eddie’s squeeze Joann Carlino and saxophonist Wendell Newton, a doomed character from the novel whom Davidson told Rolling Stone he rewrote with E Street’s Clarence Clemons in mind.
 Davidson gave himself a role, too, as Barkin’s clueless news colleague.
 He had more lines than Paré.

 The period costumes were covered by expert shopper Sandy Davidson, Martin’s wife.
 In bowling shirts, skinny lapels, and pre-Spandex stretch knits, all the Cruisers look correct.
 All of them, that is, except Eddie.
 Somebody dressed Eddie like … well, like John Cafferty.